-The popular freelance illustrator, whose creations have been used by giants like McDonald’s, adds one of his friendly burgers holding a sorry flag to his clever 404 page.
+The well-known freelance artist, whose work has been used by major corporations like McDonald’s, has added one of his amiable burgers holding a sorry flag to his ingenious 404 page.
 Bonus?
-The subtle call-to-action, sending visitors to check out his other illustration work.
+This understated call-to-action subtly suggests that readers look at his other illustration projects.

 When it comes to information about movies, TV shows, and famous people, IMDb is one of the best resources out there.
 A number of movie quotes are adapted for their 404 page.
 If you hit the refresh button, a new quote will appear, along with a cleverly placed link to the film’s wiki page.